 I found an interesting article about Google’s reaction to the original iPhone in 2007.
 They decided to change requirements in a running project.

 Some technology which was competitive in the beginning of a project may be outdated at the end.
 New technologies may generate new options.
 New technologies may change new interfaces.
 For sure: new technologies change requirements.

 Here is an example from the aviation industry: Boeing was developing the 787 Dreamliner aircraft, using many new technologies.
 Airbus was pursuing a more conservative concept for its competitive product A350.
 It turned out that the conservative concept was not competitive any more.
 Airbus had to change requirements and to redesign the A350 which now is competitive.
 It was expensive, but it will pay out.

 Reason 3: Laws and regulations are changing

 Laws and regulations are requirements that cannot be discussed.
 And they regularly change.
 Typically this is announced well before the changes becomes active.
 Long term projects however may be affected by changing laws and regulations.

 Just think about emission standards for cars, which become more and more strict.
 But this is for all manufacturers, so all of them have to change requirements for their engines.
-For their Diesel engines, Volkswagen decided not meet the requirements in operational use.
-They will pay the price.
+For their Diesel engines, some car suppliers decided not meet the requirements in operational use.
+They paid the price.

 Do you know more reasons or examples why it can be unavoidable to change requirements in a project?